nodesmith/aion-wiki/Aion-Owner's-Manual.md

 * I am getting an error that I’m not synced, what should I do to get synced again?

-Restart the node (Ctrl+C to stop, ./aion.sh to start) OR you may need to delete the database folder if the database is corrupted/you are on a side chain.
+Restart the node (Ctrl+C to stop, ./aion.sh to start), if the error persists, try to revert to previous blocks (click here for details).
+If your issue has still not been resolved, you may need to delete the database folder if the database is corrupted beyond the Aion Kernel’s repair capabilities.

-* What does this error “ERROR SYNC [pool-3-thread-6]: <res-headers decode-msg msg-bytes=1216490 from-node=-39373317 >” mean?

-This means your node has stopped syncing and has created an “uncle” on your local node.
-Please see the question above to get synced again.